Viralshah009/INFM600/README.md

 Acknowledgements
 ------------------

-We thank Kaggle (http://www.kaggle.com) for hosting and allowing us the use of the US elections 2016 dataset in the master dataset and IBen Hamner for creating and releasing the master data set.
+We thank Kaggle (http://www.kaggle.com) for hosting and allowing us the use of the US elections 2016 dataset in the master dataset and Ben Hamner for creating and releasing the master data set.

 -----------
 References
 -----------

-US Elections 2016 (2016) Retrieved from https://www.kaggle.com/benhamner/2016-us-election.
+Hamner, B. US Elections 2016 (2016) Retrieved from https://www.kaggle.com/benhamner/2016-us-election.
 March 20, 2016

 Kumar Phaneendra N., Shah, V. (2015). combineresult [Data CSV file].
 Available from https://github.com/Viralshah009/INFM600/blob/master/combineresult.csv